scottcolfer/scottcolfer.github.io/_posts/2019-02-12-psychological_safety.md

+---
+layout: post
+title: "The emotional demands for leaders of psychological safety"
+date: 2019-02-12
+---

 This is a quick post about what happens **after** the introduction of psychological safety - my experience of the months following its introduction, and the emotional preparation you need to make as a leader introducing psychological safety.

 ## Psychological safety within a group